vfarcic/devops24/manuscript/09-jenkins-ci.md

     | sed -e "s@vfarcic@$DH_USER@g" \
     | tee helm/go-demo-4/templates/deployment.yaml
 ```

+TODO: Please remove/rewrite the repeated text (like the one below).

 In *go-demo-3*, the resources that define the Namespace, ServiceAccount, RoleBinding, LimitRange, and ResourceQuota were split between `ns.yml` and `build-config.yml` files.
 I got tired of having them separated, so I joined them into a single file `build.yml`.
 Other than that, the resources are the same as those we used before so we'll skip commenting on them as well.
 The only difference is that the Namespace is now *go-demo-4*.